 3. The phonics sequence minimizes confusion and shows the patterns and relationships.

-4. Decoding (reading) and encoding (spelling) skills are taught using the 42 basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read longer words independently.
+4. Decoding (reading) and encoding (spelling) skills are taught using the 42 (not 44) basic sounds of the English language---helping those who cannot memorize words by sight, and helping all students to read longer words independently.

 5. DAILY REVIEW is done -- the vowel, phonogram, and digraph sounds until mastered.

 6. Substantial decoding and encoding practice is needed to achieve mastery.